 Are you saying that the love of pets has an effect on the world?
 Yes.

 The spill-over effect may not be provable, but Spindrift offers a Theory of Indirect Prayer that may help mankind better understand the indirect dispersion effect of loving qualitative (Quality) thoughts that benefit our round world home.
-See this theory of Indirect Prayer on the theory page here.
+The theory of Indirect Prayer is on the Theory page.

 Quality conveyed to the world.